Cirrhosis of the Liver

 Treatments

 The treatment of cirrhosis is aimed at stopping or delaying the progression and reducing complications.
-In alcoholic cirrhosis, for instance, the person must stop drinking alcohol to halt progression of the disease.
+In alcohol-associated cirrhosis, for instance, the person must stop drinking alcohol to halt the progression of the disease.
 If a person has hepatitis, the doctor may administer steroids or antiviral drugs to reduce liver cell injury.

 Learn more about Hepatology (Liver Disease) at The Oregon Clinic